 Select Dropbox as the source, select FTP as the destination location and choose one-way sync to sync Dropbox to FTP server only.

-If you want to achieve Dropbox to FTP sync automatically and regularly, you can enable "Schedule" and MultCloud can run your task as planned.
+If you want to transfer Dropbox to FTP automatically and regularly, you can enable "Schedule" and MultCloud can run your task as planned.

-“Cloud Sync” feature supports syncing folders only.
-If you want to sync files and folders at the same time, please use
+“Cloud Sync” feature supports syncing folders or the whole Dropbox as the source only.
+If you want to sync files and folders at the same time, please use "Cloud Explorer" feature.

 Following the above solution, you can sync from Dropbox to FTP easily.
 For MultCloud, it supports more than 30 clouds at present.
-Apart from Dropbox to FTP sync, you can sync Amazon Cloud Drive and Evernote and so on.
+Apart from Dropbox to FTP sync, you can sync Google Drive with Dropbox and so on.
 Also you can use it to export Evernote to Google Drive or other transfer jobs between clouds as you wish.